Last updated: Sep 11, 2023

 How Stock Price Targets are Calculated

-Analysts have their own ways of calculating price targets.
-One of the price target formulas is using the price-to-Earnings (P/E) ratio.
-The analyst will forecast Earnings Per Share (EPS) and then multiply by a P/E multiple.
-The resulting number will be the price target.
+Analysts calculate price targets differently.
+One method is using the price-to-earnings (P/E) ratio.
+The analyst forecasts Earnings Per Share (EPS) and multiplies them by a P/E multiple.
+The resulting number is the price target.

 How to Interpret Stock Price Targets